WITS-COMS4037/hw/hw2/README.md

 As part of the [data
 archive](http://www.cs.wits.ac.za/~dmitry/coms4037/static/hw2_DATA.zip),
-we have provided test data-sets, `part1test.db` and `part2test.db`, as well as expected output on this data-sets, for you to check your work.
+we have provided test data-sets, `part1test.db` and `part2test.db`, as well as expected output on these data-sets, for you to check your work.
 Use the `test.sh` scripts to run the tests.
 Each test assumes that the `csv` files with the expected output are stored in a particular location -- either check the scripts to see what those